+Whatever your reason for throwing a party, you’re getting into the mood to celebrate.
+Now all that’s left is finishing the party planning and sending out the invites.
 Sending party invitations is the best way to communicate to your guest what it is that you are celebrating and what the event is all about.
-When creating your party invitations, there are several things to think about before putting them into the mail.
+When creating your party invitations, there are a few things to think about with the party invitation wording.
+That’s why we’re here.
+We’ll help you figure out how to write a party invitation before you pop them into the mail.

 - Who: Provide the name of the host for the party.
-If it’s a child’s birthday party, make sure to list the parent’s name.
+If it’s a child’s birthday party, make sure to also list the parents’ names and contact information.

 - Where: Be clear on the location.
 If the party is held off-site, meaning not at your home, give not only the physical address but also the name of the business and phone number for directions.